eclipse-openj9/openj9/doc/compiler/aot/InlinedMethods.md

 materialize the `J9Method` of `baz`, one first needs the `J9Method` of `bar`, which first requires the `J9Method` of `foo`.

-If the inlined method has a guard assocated with it, then the Inlined Method with NOP Guard / Profiled Inlined Method with Guard relocations are generated.
+If the inlined method has a guard associated with it, then the Inlined Method with NOP Guard / Profiled Inlined Method with Guard relocations are generated.
 If not, then the Inlined Method / Profiled Inlined Method relocations are generated.
 Additionally, unless the